đź‘‹ Welcome to my blog

 Self-Awareness Generalization in Large Language Models

-Research code: https://github.com/pranavc28/self-awareness-grpo LLM: openai/gpt-oss-20b Datasets: https://github.com/tdiggelm/climate-fever-dataset, https://fever.ai/download/fever/train.jsonl, https://github.com/TalSchuster/VitaminC Claim With effective Reinforcement Learning techniques, it is possible to make Large Language Models (LLMs) more self-aware, and better at letting users know when they cannot provide a high confidence response to a request.
-We will call such an outcome “not enough information/not applicable”.
+Research code: https://github.com/pranavc28/self-awareness-grpo LLM: openai/gpt-oss-20b Datasets: https://github.com/tdiggelm/climate-fever-dataset, https://fever.ai/download/fever/train.jsonl, https://github.com/TalSchuster/VitaminC Claims GRPO with calibration-aware rewards can improve NA recall by >10% on in-domain fact verification tasks.
+With effective Reinforcement Learning techniques, it is possible to make Large Language Models (LLMs) more self-aware, and better at letting users know when they cannot provide a high confidence response to a request.
+We will call such an outcome “not enough information/not applicable” (NA).
 Such an outcome will be crucial, as AI embeds itself in more workflows, to gain more trust in situations where an incorrect outcome such as PASS/FAIL will worsen the user experience. ...

 Tinkering with Generative UI